Mohammed Al Wakid

 Mohammed Al Wakid (محمد الواكد; born 6 October 1985) is a Syrian professional footballer who plays as a striker for Syrian club Al-Jaish, and the Syria national team.

 Club career

 On 19 January 2018, Al Wakid joined Riffa in the Bahraini Premier League; he scored two goals in the 2017–18 season.

 Al Wakid returned to Al-Jaish on 27 July 2018; he finished as top goalscorer of the 2018–19 Syrian Premier League with 27 goals, breaking the previous league record of 29 goals set by Aref Al Agha in 1997–98.
 Al-Jaish renewed his contract a further year.
 Al Waked was league top goalscorer once again, in 2019–20, scoring 21 goals; his contract was renewed two further seasons.

 On 7 May 2021, Lebanese Premier League club Ahed announced the signing of Al Wakid on loan from Al-Jaish, for the 2021 AFC Cup campaign.

-In AFC clubs competitions he played 34 games and scored 9 goals.
+In AFC club competitions he played 34 games and scored 9 goals.